Hierarchical Random Measures without Tables: Posterior representation for normalized hCRVs

 Vectors of dependent random probability measures are commonly employed in Bayesian statistics to model partially exchangeable observations.
-Indeed, any infinitely active CRV can be used to this scope through normalization \eqref{eq:norm}.
-Many models in the literature fall within this framework, including GM-dependent measures \citep{LijoiNipoti2014}, compound random measures \citep{GriffinLeisen2017}, L\'evy copulas \citep{EpifaniLijoi2010}, and thinned random measures \citep{LauCripps2022}.
-In this section, we derive the expression of the posterior distribution for a generic CRV, which can be seen as a multivariate extension of \cite{James2009} and a special case of FuRBI random measures \citep{ascolani2024} with shared atoms.
-We later specialize this result to hierarchical CRV and explore the structure of the posterior in further detail.
-Let $\bm{X}_i = (X_{i1}, \dots, X_{in_i})$ be the $i$th group of observations, for $i=1,\dots,d$, modelled as
+Indeed, any infinitely active CRV is suitable for this scope through normalization \eqref{eq:norm}.
+Many models in the literature fall within this framework, including GM-dependent measures \citep{lijoi2014class, lijoi2014bayesian}, compound random measures \citep{GriffinLeisen2017}, L\'evy copulas \citep{EpifaniLijoi2010}, and thinned random measures \citep{LauCripps2022}.
+In this section, we derive the expression of the posterior distribution for a generic normalized CRV; this can be seen as the multivariate extension of \cite{James2009} and a special case of FuRBI random measures \citep{ascolani2024} with shared atoms.
+These results are later specialized to hierarchical normalized CRVs, and their posterior structure is explored in greater detail.